 Pinterest allows you to select one of the existing pins in a board as a cover image, therefore, instead of displaying the latest 4-5 pins, they show your chosen image, with just 2 of the most recent pins to the side.

-Cover images actually organize your account and give it a unique atmosphere that you choose it to be.
+Cover images actually organize your account and give it the unique atmosphere that you choose it to be.

-To give you an example of how this looks, here is a comparison between 2 random Pinterest accounts: one that selected board covers for all their boards, and one that didn’t:
+To give you an example of how this looks in action, here is a comparison between 2 random Pinterest accounts: one that selected board covers for all their boards and one that didn’t:

-Look, there’s nothing that can’t be done in this crazy world!
-The human brain was meant and designed to achieve more than you think!
+Look, everything is doable in this crazy world!
+The human brain was meant and designed to achieve more than even what you’ve ever thought!